 Research into the phenomena of electrical activity in the brain was conducted on animals as far back as 1875 when physician Richard Caton published his findings from experiments on rabbits and monkeys in the British Medical Journal.

-In 1890, Adolf Beck placed electrodes directly on the surface of dog and rabbit brains to test for sensory stimulation.
+In 1890, Adolf Beck placed electrodes directly on the surface of a dog and a rabbit brain to test for sensory stimulation.
 His observation of fluctuating electrical brain activity led to the discovery of brainwaves and led EEG to become a scientific field.

 The field of clinical electroencephalography began in 1935.
 It stemmed from the research of neuroscientist Frederic Gibbs, Hallowell Davis and William Lennox around epileptiform spikes, interictal spike waves and the three cycles of clinical absence EEG seizures.
 Gibbs and scientist Herbert Jasper concluded that interictal spikes are a distinct signature of epilepsy.
 The first EEG laboratory opened at Massachusetts General Hospital in 1936.